opengradient/ML_Supervisor/README.md

 #### ML_Supervisor uses natural language processing algorithms to search for and classify content of interest.

-ML_Supervisor was designed so that the user does not need to code or have any Machine learning(ML)or Data Science experience before using the API.
+ML_Supervisor was designed so that the user does not need to code or have any prior knowledge of Machine learning(ML) algorithms before using the tool.

 The ML_Supervisor graphic user interface is currently configured as follows: